China extends probe into US-listed tech firms after Didi blow

 The latest targets are newly listed companies Full Truck Alliance -- a merger between truck-hailing platforms Yunmanman and Huochebang -- and Kanzhun, which owns online recruitment platform Boss Zhipin.

-"The overarching message here from regulators is, you need to have your house in order domestically before listing abroad," said Kendra Schaefer, at Trivium China.
+"The overarching message here from regulators is, you need to have your house in order domestically before listing abroad," said Kendra Schaefer, head of tech policy research at Beijing-based consultancy Trivium China.

-However, there were no details on what the probe was about, nor when or where the claimed violations took place.
+However, there were few details on the probe or Didi's alleged violations.

+Didi has pledged to rectify any problems, and said that the takedown "may have an adverse impact on its revenue in China".

-While it does not prevent people from using Didi as existing users can still order rides for now, it throws a wrench in its growth plans after a bumper New York IPO last week raised $4.4 billion, one of the biggest in the US over the past decade.
+The move does not prevent existing users from booking through Didi, but throws a wrench in the company's growth plans after its bumper New York IPO last week raised $4.4 billion, one of the biggest in the US over the past decade.

+The investigation was announced just after China wrapped up tightly-choreographed celebrations for the centenary of its ruling Communist Party.

-Dubbed China's Uber, Didi was founded just nine years ago by former Alibaba executive Cheng Wei, and has gone on to dominate the country's ride-hailing market since it won a costly turf war against the US titan in 2016 and took over its local unit.
+Dubbed China's Uber, Didi was founded just nine years ago by former Alibaba executive Cheng Wei.
+It has gone on to dominate the country's ride-hailing market after winning a costly turf war against the US titan in 2016 and taking over Uber's local unit.

-It now claims to have more than 15 million drivers and nearly 500 million users, while its services are available in 16 countries, including Russia and Australia.
+It now claims more than 15 million drivers and nearly 500 million users, with services available in 16 countries, including Russia and Australia.

-Kevin Kwek, senior analyst on Asian financials at Bernstein, said the "trend towards tightening on tech was clear".
+But its rise also comes amid what Kevin Kwek, senior analyst on Asian financials at Bernstein, called a clear "trend towards tightening on tech".

 Tokyo-listed SoftBank, which has a 21.5 percent stake in the firm, plunged 5.4 percent.